rperrote/Modal/README.md

 #### Pro mode

-You can modify defaults modal.json and create diferents templates of modal.
+You can modify defaults modal.json and create different templates of modal.
 Plugins.json have this structure:

 ```javascript
 "text" : {                                   //<-- Name for plugin.